Can I Take Turmeric with Aspirin?

 It’s worth it to be on the safe side by asking your doctor about new supplements like turmeric before trying them.

-If your doctor gives you the go-ahead, our Recovery formula is a great supplement to try out for exercise-related aches & pains and inflammation.
+If your doctor gives you the go-ahead, Amari's Berry Lemonade and Tangerine Recovery Sports Drink is a great supplement to try out for exercise-related inflammation.

 Written by Katie Mednick MBA, RDNKatie is a Registered Dietitian Nutritionist who is passionate about helping people who struggle with chronic inflammation and pain feel better.